justinelliottcobb/kai-todo/README.md

 **[View Live Demo](https://kai-todo-web.onrender.com)**

 This app demonstrates **offline-first architecture**.
-When you first load the demo:
+When the demo is first loaded:

 1. **Initial Load (Offline Mode)**: The server may take 30-60 seconds to wake up (free hosting cold start).
 During this time, the app works fully offline - you can create, edit, delete, and reorder todos immediately.

 2. **Server Connects**: Once the server wakes up, you'll see the status change from "Offline" to "Online".
 Any todos you created will sync automatically (if auto-sync is enabled) or you can tap "Sync Now" in manual mode.
+This will also load and integrate any server-side todo items absent from MMKV local storage.

 3. **Testing Offline Behavior**: Wait ~15 minutes for the server to sleep again, or simply use the app while the status shows "Offline" to experience the offline-first functionality.

-This cold start behavior actually showcases the core feature: **the app is fully functional without a server connection**, and seamlessly syncs when connectivity is restored.
+This cold start behavior showcases the core feature request: **the app is fully functional without a server connection**, and syncs when connectivity is restored.

+Note: The app is limited (configurably) to 50 todo items for the sake of demonstration.

 ## Features